Terrain prickliness: theoretical grounds for high complexity viewsheds: Prickliness computation in 2.5D terrains

-A basic observation is that the sphere of potential directions is subdivided into $n^2$ cells by the $n$ planes through the origin parallel to the triangles of $T$.
-For any pair of directions $\vec v$ and $\vec w$ in the same cell, the values of $\pi_{\vec v}$ and $\pi_{\vec w}$ are equal.
-This gives a trivial $O(n^3)$ time algorithm to calculate the prickliness: compute this subdivision, for each cell take a single vector, and for this vector count the number of local maxima (testing whether a vertex is a local maximum is a local operation that takes time proportional to the degree of the vertex; the sum of degrees of all vertices is linear).

-We propose a faster algorithm that extends the idea from Section~\ref {sec:alg1} to 2.5D terrains as follows: For every convex terrain vertex $v$, we compute the region of the unit sphere $\mathbb{S}^2$ containing all vectors $\vec w$ such that $v$ is a local maximum of $T$ in direction $\vec w$.
-As we will see, such a region is a cone and we denote it by $co(v)$.
-Furthermore, we denote the portion of $co(v)$ on the surface of the sphere by $co_{\mathbb{S}^2}(v)$.
+We propose an algorithm that extends the idea from Section~\ref {sec:alg1} to a 2.5D terrain $T$ as follows: For every convex terrain vertex $v$, we compute the region of the unit sphere $\mathbb{S}^2$ containing all vectors $\vec w$ such that $v$ is a local maximum of $T$ in direction $\vec w$.
+As we will see, such a region is a cone, which we denote by $co(v)$.
+Furthermore, we denote the portion of $co(v)$ on the surface of $\mathbb{S}^2$ by $co_{\mathbb{S}^2}(v)$.

 In order to compute $co(v)$, we consider all edges of $T$ incident to $v$.
 Let $e=vu$ be such an edge, and consider the plane orthogonal to $e$ through $v$.
-Let $H$ be the half-space which is bounded by this plane and does not contain $u$.
+Let $H$ be the open half-space which is bounded by this plane and does not contain $u$.
 We translate $H$ so that the plane bounding it contains the origin; let $H_e$ be the intersection of the obtained half-space with the unit sphere $\mathbb{S}^2$.
 The following property is satisfied: For any unit vector $\vec w$ in $H_e$, the edge $e$ does not extend further than $v$ in direction $\vec w$.
 We repeat this procedure for all edges incident to $v$, and consider the intersection $co(v)$ of all the obtained half-spheres $H_e$.
 For any unit vector $\vec w$ in $co(v)$, none of the edges incident to $v$ extends further than $v$ in direction $\vec w$.
-Since $v$ is convex, this implies that $v$ is a local maxima in direction $\vec w$.
+Since $v$ is convex, this implies that $v$ is a local maximum in direction $\vec w$.